-- 53 Decarbonisation of the freight sector is an essential part of the Leeds Transport Strategy which currently has not been measured in full.
-Leeds City Council have played a key role in the development of the Combined Authority rail freight study which is part of the wider Rail Strategy.
+- 67 Decarbonisation of the freight sector is an essential part of the Leeds Transport Strategy which currently has not been measured in full.
+Leeds City Council has played a key role in the development of the Combined Authority rail freight study which is part of the wider Rail Strategy.
 A draft has been produced and will be published shortly.
-LCC have also fed into work on identifying potential new rail freight interchange sites across Leeds and West Yorkshire. - 54 LCC have also worked with WYCA (West Yorkshire Combined Authority) on the feasibility work to use the river Aire to transport marine aggregate directly into Leeds with the potential to redevelop Stourton Wharf to receive goods. - 55 Both Rail and Waterborne freight provide a more sustainable and low carbon alternative to road freight especially for bulk freight over longer distances. - 56 LCC have successfully launched a E-cargo bike hire scheme to help promote a sustainable 'last mile' logistics service and reduce the reliance on LGVs.
+LCC has also fed into work on identifying potential new rail freight interchange sites across Leeds and West Yorkshire. - 68 LCC has also worked with WYCA (West Yorkshire Combined Authority) on the feasibility work to use the river Aire to transport marine aggregate directly into Leeds with the potential to redevelop Stourton Wharf to receive goods. - 69 Both rail and waterborne freight provide a more sustainable and low carbon alternative to road freight especially for bulk freight over longer distances. - 70 LCC has successfully launched a E-cargo bike hire scheme to help promote a sustainable 'last mile' logistics service and reduce the reliance on LGVs.
 Early discussions have also been held with local and national cargo bike service providers to understand how these companies could operate successfully in Leeds.